fgebhart/workoutizer/setup/Readme.md

 ## Background

 Whenever you connect your Garmin device to your Raspberry Pi, workoutizer will automatically mount the device.
-Workoutizer currently supports devices with MTP and Block modes.
+Workoutizer currently supports devices with MTP (e.g. FR645) and Block (e.g. FR920XT) modes.
 Some devices support both modes, some only one.

 All devices are mounted using `udev` which is used to define the type of device.
 MTP devices are mounted as a [gvfs](https://en.wikipedia.org/wiki/GVfs) device, the file system of your device will be mounted at `/run/user/1000/gvfs/...`.
 This is the default location for Raspbian and workoutizer will look for your